On Geometric Structure of Point Particles: Observability of the Rotational Field

-\section{Observability of the rotational field}
+\section{Observability of the Rotational Field}

-\subsection{Relation of the field with nonrelativistic kinematics of a fermionic particle}
+\subsection{Relation of the Field with Nonrelativistic Kinematics of a Fermionic Particle}

-We treat observational issue on the rotational field ${\bf\Phi}(m=m^{\prime}=-1/2,\kappa>0)$: the active module of ${\bf\Sigma}_{-}$.
-When regulated by the corresponding eigenfunction, ${\bf\Sigma}_{-}$ should describe a charged, spin $1/2$ point particle rotating in an ${\bf R}^{3}$-orbit.
-In the regime in which the regulation is done by the eigenfunction for the common $m=-1/2$, we do not have such a constraint on $k\to 0$ that has been required for $|m|=1/2$ system spanning internal pion field to expand as compatible with $|m|=1$ system.
-This resembles the situation in which equation~\eref{eq:3.10} is applicable to reproduction of the Cornell potential for $q\bar{q}$ moving nonrelativistically.
-It is, then, considered that derived from ${\bf\Phi}$ for $k\to 0$ is kinematics of the charged lepton moving nonrelativistically (i.e., $\beta\to 0$ and $\bar{\mu}\neq 0$).
-When $k\to 0$ is taken for $k\ne 0$ prerequisite to the regulation of ${\bf\Phi}$, the operation corresponds to projection of the helical structure onto the cylindrical base.
-For a spatial transformation involving it, we presume the form of
+We consider application of the developed formalism to an observational issue on ${\bf\Psi}_{-}$ including the interactive module ${\bf\Phi}(m=m^{\prime}=-1/2,\kappa>0)$.
+Concerning the operation with $r\to\infty$, we do not have the constraint on $k\to 0$ that has been required for the $\|m\|=1/2$ system of internal pion field to expand as compatible with the $\|m\|=1$ system.
+This resembles the situation in which the transformation \eqref{eq:3.8} is applicable to reproduction of the Cornell potential for $q\bar{q}$ moving nonrelativistically.
+It is, therefore, conceivable that kinematics derived from the ${\bf\Psi}_{-}$ for $k\to 0$ is of the charged $\ell$ moving nonrelativistically (i.e., $\beta\to 0$ and $\bar{\mu}\neq 0$).
+When $k\to 0$ is taken for $k\ne 0$ prerequisite to the reference to an eigenflow, the operation can be translated as projection of the helical field onto the cylindrical base.
+For spatial transformation reflecting it, we invoke the extended form of